 Creating In-Text Citations for Works by Shakespeare

-While creating in-text or parenthetical citations, remember to list the following:
+When creating in-text or parenthetical citations for Shakespeare in MLA, remember to list the following:

 When formatting your in-text citations, keep these points in mind: